What is Extracorporeal Shockwave Therapy (ESWT)?

 ESWT involves the use of a medical device to pass shockwaves through the skin to the injured part of the body.
 The shockwaves are generated by a projectile that is propelled at high speed inside a hand-held applicator.

 As the shockwaves enter the body, they initiate an inflammatory-like response in the injured tissue that is being treated.
 This prompts the body to respond by increasing blood circulation, stimulating the body’s natural healing process and breaking down calcium deposits in tendons.

 What makes ESWT unique is that it is one of the very few technologies that seems to work best when an injury reaches the chronic state.
 ESWT appears to be able to jump start the healing process in chronic injuries and move them back into the acute phase of healing.

 ESWT is carried out at an outpatient appointment and requires no injections, medication or surgery.

 It is usually offered after other conservative treatments such as physiotherapy, have failed to improve symptoms.
 It may be necessary to continue Physiotherapy alongside the ESWT to get the best results.

 An assessment takes place before treatment is carried out to ensure it is appropriate.
 It may be recommended to have an ultrasound scan or MRI Scan to determine the extent of your injury prior to commencing ESWT.

-A course of extracorporeal shock wave therapy usually requires three sessions, each taking about 45 - 60 minutes, which in addition to the treatment, includes advice on retraining of weak muscles related to the injury.
+A course of ESWT usually requires three to four sessions, each taking about 30 minutes, which in addition to the ESWT, includes advice on retraining weak muscles related to the injury.

 Extracorporeal shock wave therapy or ESWT offers advantages over traditional surgical methods: